Overcoming Homesickness in Thailand as an English Teacher

 The last piece of advice is to form connections with Thai people – the teachers at your school, the person who runs your favorite food stall or restaurant, your landlord, or your grab driver.

 For example, every day I walk home from school, I wave to the woman who sold me my guitar.
-We've only spoken a few times, but this little daily interaction makes me feel like Lampang will become home soon.
+We've only spoken a few times, but this little daily interaction makes me feel like Lampang will soon become home.

-These connections require a little more effort initially – crossing a language and cultural barrier is occasionally awkward to navigate.
+These connections require a little more effort initially—crossing a language and cultural barrier is occasionally awkward.

 Thai people are incredibly kind, polite, and encouraging.
 Thai hospitality was a shock to the system coming from the UK, where strangers are often cold towards each other.
-Your co-teachers, in particular, may offer to go for food, take you to the local market, or for drinks; they will want to help you feel at home.
+Your co-teachers, in particular, may offer to take you for food, take you to the local market, or take you for drinks; they will want to help you feel at home.

 The fact that you're a foreigner gives you lots to converse about.
 Thai people are very proud of their homeland – so ask them about Thai food, culture, and places to see, and they will be excited to share their wisdom with you.